 In Artwork Archive's gallery pages (embedded into your site or not) you can add an 'enquire' button, a 'share' button and 'buy now' button (which should then link to your shop page, like on this page).
 You can add additional images.
 You can add a description and write the story of the piece.
 Each piece gets its own page (to which you can link).

-I made a page on my website just to show you how it looks.
 Here is my public profile page on Artwork Archive, embedded into my own website:

 With Embedding You Get Best of Both Worlds